CHILEAN GIANT RHUBARB

 It is native to Brazil, but is grown in the UK as a garden plant, mainly for big gardens such as parks, in which setting you are much more likely to see it.
 When planted in the UK, it does spread a little, but does not behave rampantly like it does in its native country, where it is in places out of control!
 Little else can take root under the darkness cast by its enormous leaves.

-As the scientific name, tinctoria, suggests, the plant yields a dye, in this case it is the roots from which a black dye can be extracted which was used for dying leather black.
-The root contains 9% tannin.
+As the scientific name, tinctoria, suggests, the plant yields a dye, in this case it is the roots from which a black dye composed of tannins can be extracted which was used for dying leather black.
+The root contains 9% tannins.

-The roots contain glands that contain a cyanobacterium called Nostoc, which fixes nitrogen for the plant.
-It is thought to be the only flowering plant in the world which has entered into a symbiotic relationship with a cyanobacterium; all other nitrogen fixing plants rely on eukaryotic bacteria to fix nitrogen rather than prokaryotic bacteria.
-The plant gives the cyanobacterium carbon compounds in return for soluble nitrogen extracted from the air.
+The roots contain glands that contain a cyanobacterium called Nostoc, which fixes nitrogen from the air for the plant.
+It is thought to be the only flowering plant in the world which has entered into a symbiotic relationship with a cyanobacterium; all other nitrogen fixing plants (such as those belonging to the Fabacacae family) rely on eukaryotic bacteria to fix nitrogen rather than prokaryotic bacteria.
+Apart from, that is, Water Fern (Azolla filiculoides) which also fixes nitrogen using Nostoc (plus two other bacteria), except that Water Fern is not a flowering plant.
+In return for soluble nitrogen extracted from the air Chilean Giant-rhubarb gives the cyanobacterium essential carbon compounds, the symbiosis part of the relationship between the two.

 The seed head produces about 80,000 seeds.